IFRS Basics with US GAAP Comparison (3 days)

 International Financial Reporting Standards (IFRS) are the most globally accepted accounting standards, with over 120 countries now applying IFRS.
 The International Accounting Standards Board (IASB) and the US Financial Accounting Standards Board (FASB) have made a specific commitment to converge their accounting standards.

-As a result of the growing acceptance of IFRSs, over the next few years many thousands of companies around the world will begin accounting in accordance with IFRSs.
+As a result of the growing acceptance of IFRSs, numerous companies around the world have and will begin accounting in accordance with IFRSs.
 IFRSs continue to develop rapidly as a result of both the convergence agenda with US GAAP and the need to address new topics.

 This wide ranging three-day overview is designed to guide participants step-by-step through important IFRS technical issues, including the IASB's most recent pronouncements.
 Our specialist instructor will explain the principles clearly and simply and provide real-world examples, including an overview of the requirements for first time adoption of IFRS and the practicalities of implementing IFRSs.